England | Scotland | Wales | Northern Ireland | Ireland

 The Wooda SurgeryClarence WharfBarnstaple StreetBideford, EX39 4AUTel: 01237 471071

-If you live in our practice area and would like to register, please print off and complete the new patient registration form (link above) or you can collect one from reception.
+If you live in our practice area and would like to register, please print off both forms (links above) and complete or you can collect from reception.

 Please complete a New Patient registration form for every person wishing to register - including children.